Table of Contents

 - Prepare the Solution: Fill a microwave-safe bowl or cup halfway with water.
 Add one tablespoon of baking soda if using.
 Squeeze half a lemon into the water if using a lemon.

 - Microwave the Solution: Put the bowl in the microwave.
 Heat it on high for about five minutes.
-The steam will help loosen any leftovers and absorb the smell.
+The steam will help loosen any remaining debris and absorb the odour.

 - Let it Sit: Leave the door closed for 15 minutes once the microwave turns off.
 The steam will keep working during this time.